FAQs: Working with 93digital

 How long do your projects take to deliver?

-We typically find our fully bespoke website design and build projects last a minimum of 12 weeks, whilst an average project sits around 14-18 weeks and larger more complex projects delivered in phases could last much longer or be delivered using an iterative, agile approach.
-This of course all depends on the finalised scope.
+We typically find our fully bespoke website design and build projects last a minimum of 10 weeks, whilst an average project sits around 14-18 weeks and larger more complex projects delivered in phases could last much longer or be delivered using an iterative approach.
+It all depends on the finalised scope.

 Since we were founded, we have delivered hundreds of website projects and we have timesheets for most of them.
 Timesheets are what our team use to record what they’re working on each day, and how much time they spend doing specific tasks within each project.